Galactic Archaeology with Gaia: Characterization of -Sausage-Enceladus

 Note that caution is needed when classifying GCs using light elements like Mg and Al because these can be strongly affected by the cluster's chemical evolution \citep[see e.g.][]{Bastian2018,Gratton2019,Milone2022}.
 To avoid the clusters' anomalous chemical patterns when identifying their original host galaxy, the use of heavy elements has been advocated \citep[see e.g.][]{Minelli2021, Monty2023}.
 In particular, \citet{Monty2023} demonstrate that the two GCs, NGC 288 and NGC 362, often assigned to the GS/E based on their ages and chemo-dynamical properties \citep[][]{Helmi2018, Massari2019} are clearly distinct in the ratios of $r$- and $s$-process to $\alpha$ elements. \citet{Monty2023} point out that NGC 362 is $r$-process enhanced to levels similar to the GS/E stars while NGC 288 is not.
 The elevated ratio of $r$-process to $\alpha$ elements is in agreement with the trends found in GS/E stars \citep[see][as well as Section~\ref{sec:GSE_chem}]{Aguado2021,Matsuno2021}.
 The subtle variation in chemical fingerprints detected by \citet{Monty2023} is perhaps reflected in dramatic structural differences of these GCs.

 Compared to all preceding attempts, the study of \citet{Callingham2022} stands out as the only unbiased GC classification scheme.
-Instead of hand-picking groups of clusters in the chosen parameter space, they devise a method similar to Gaussian Mixture Modeling.
+Instead of hand-picking groups of clusters in the chosen parameter space, they devise a method similar to Gaussian Mixture Modelling.
 For the Milky Way GCs, ages, metallicities, energy, and three orbital actions are modeled with component mixtures to obtain objective membership probabilities for each GC (see Fig. \ref{fig:Callingham2022_GCgroups}).
 This innovative approach is demonstrated to work well for simulated data.
 Unfortunately, \citet{Callingham2022} also reports a large degree of overlap between GCs across all dimensions studied.
 To mitigate against the arising degeneracies, \citet{Callingham2022} decide to initialize their mixture models to the GC classes reported by \citet{Massari2019}.

 Concerned with the separation between the GCs born in-situ and those formed in dwarfs and later accreted, \citet{BK2023_nitrogen} go back to the idea of the ``critical energy'' highlighted in \citet{Myeong2018gcs}.
 They show that in the stellar halo too, a rather sharp boundary exists in $E, L_z$ space which divides stars into mostly accreted and mostly in-situ.
-This division is mapped by the clear change in the overall levels of [Al/Fe] ratio amongst the filed stars.
+This division is mapped by the clear change in the overall levels of [Al/Fe] ratio amongst the field stars.
 Using the $E, L_z$ boundary delineated by the [Al/Fe] levels, \citet{BK2023_gcs} classify all Milky Way GCs into two classes and find 106 out of 164 to be of in-situ origin, and 58 to be accreted.
 Therefore the most up-to-date GS/E membership of $\sim20$ GCs translates into $\sim1/3$ of the total accreted cluster population in the Galaxy.
+Note that although the proposed GC classification scheme based on their position in the $E, L_z$ plane has recently been independently verified in \citet{Chen2024}, \citet{BK2023_gcs} caution that some $\approx10\%$ of the objects classified as in-situ could be of accreted origin.
+This will bring down the GS/E fractional contribution to the accreted GC population in the MW.

+Finally, \cite{Valenzuela2024} recently argue that the GS/E GCs themselves have a bimodal age distribution, which they suggest is the result of a ``wet'' GS/E merger that both brings in its own GCs while also forming new GCs in the process of the gas-rich merger with the Milky Way.
+This intriguing scenario allows for the gas mass of the GS/E progenitor to be estimated based on the properties of its GCs.